Does Stretching Prevent Injuries? Conflicting Opinions

 Over the past few decades, an analogy has been made between a sports athlete and a factory worker.
 This seems to have been done to help persuade factory workers to take an active interest in self-care and performing preventative measures.
 Since athletes used to start their pregame activity with passive static stretching, this was passed on as an activity for the “Industrial Athlete” to perform as well.
 The sporting world has since evolved towards dynamic active pregame stretching, while many of the factory workers are still stuck in the old passive static stretching routine.

-We prefer to use the terminology of “Ergo break” vs stretching program.
-We like this nuance because it focuses on improving circulation, removal of waste products, and increased oxygenation of musculature that is working, rather than simply improving flexibility.
+We prefer to use the terminology of “Ergo break” vs stretching program because it focuses on improving circulation, removal of waste products, and increased oxygenation of musculature that is working, rather than simply improving flexibility.
 We aren’t creating gymnasts in the workforce, but re-oxygenating muscles will reduce fatigue, improve performance, and reduce injury risk.
 Active dynamic vs passive static is one of the key differentiating points.
 We also incorporate posture correction, tendon glides, and nerve glides into our active dynamic program.

 It is important that the worker stay tuned into their body and perform the appropriate routine as needed.
-For example, if a worker is doing prolonged forceful pinching and starts to notice hand fatigue, then they should take a micro-break and perform the appropriate active dynamic stretches and glides.
+If a worker is doing prolonged forceful pinching and starts to notice hand fatigue, then they should take a micro-break.
+Furthermore, they need to perform the appropriate active dynamic stretches and glides.
 This will replenish the involved tissues with freshly oxygenated, nutrient-rich blood supply while removing waste deposits.
-We believe this start of shift routine is good for workers to practice in order to make sure proper technique is being performed.
+We believe this start of shift routine is good for workers to practice.
+This in turn will ensure proper technique is being performed.
 The greater benefit comes when fatigue begins to set into the tissues and the worker addresses this with an Ergo break.
 These activities also provide a rest pause, which is when workers intentionally pause their work to rest and recover from repetition.

-I hope this article brings more clarity to the question asked, as I prefer to ask a different set of questions.
+I hope this article brings more clarity to the question “does stretching prevent injuries?”
+In any case, I prefer to ask a different set of questions.
 Does dynamic active stretching, posture correction, tendon glides, nerve glides and rest pause reduce fatigue in the worker?
 Unequivocally yes!
 Can the build-up of fatigue lead to the development of a musculoskeletal disorder?
 Indubitably yes!
-We are the largest ergonomics consulting business in the state of Missouri, serving over 50 communities in the Show Me State.
+We are the largest ergonomics consulting business in the state of Missouri.
+Peak Ergonomics serves over 50 communities in the Show Me State.
 We have seen first hand the benefit of Ergo breaks in conjunction with an ergonomics and early intervention program.

 An article by Paul Krewson, Founder & Chairman of Peak Ergonomics, Inc.